Nesta Helen Webster: Political views

+Historian Markku Ruotsila argues that Webster's conspiratorial framework was rooted in her upbringing in the dispensational premillennialist theological context popularized in the previous decades by influential Plymouth Brethren figure John Nelson Darby.
+The Illuminati, he argues, was a secular form of the Antichrist in Webster's thinking.

+Webster came to depict world events as manifestations of a basic transcendental struggle between Christ and Satan.
+She forged out of the archetypal materials of her Christian heritage a highly appealing, prescriptive matrix of interpretations that placed contemporary radical movements in the context of premillennialist eschatology, dispensed with the original meanings of that eschatology, and put in their place her own version of the Satanic cast of the end-times.
+Doctrinally, the Illuminati theory that she constructed and successfully disseminated was in many ways a perversion of premillennialist Christian eschatology.
+Yet, on another level, it was deeply indebted both to the latter's categories and to its historical sequencing.

 Criticism

 In February 1924, Hilaire Belloc wrote to an American Jewish friend regarding one of Webster's publications which purported to expose evidence of Jewish conspiracy.
 Though Belloc's record of writing about Jews has itself attracted accusations of antisemitism, his contempt for Webster's own efforts was evident:

 In my opinion it is a lunatic book.
 She is one of those people who have got one cause on the brain.
 It is the good old 'Jewish revolutionary' bogey.
 But there is a type of unstable mind which cannot rest without morbid imaginings, and the conception of a single cause simplifies thought.
 With this good woman it is the Jews, with some people it is the Jesuits, with others Freemasons and so on.
 The world is more complex than that.

 Umberto Eco, whose novel The Prague Cemetery recounts the development of the Protocols, characterised Webster's propagation of the document as evidence of a delusional tendency:

 In 1921... the Times of London discovered the old pamphlet by Joly and realized that it was the source for the Protocols.
 But evidence is not enough for those who want to live in a horror novel...
 [Webster's] syllogism is impeccable: since the Protocols resemble the story I have told, they confirm it.
 Or: the Protocols confirm the story I have concocted from them; therefore they are true.